steenbjerg/camunda-test-process/README.md

 # camunda-test-process

 Show case project for demonstrating a problem with Camunda in Quarkus when running QuarkusDev (./gradlew quarkusDev).
-The problem occurs when the process definition contains a asynchronious service tasks.
+The problem occurs when the process definition contains a asynchronous service tasks.
 Actually, it looks like the problem occurs whenever Camunda has to create a thread.
 The problem requires a Java Delegate to invoke a Microprofile Rest-Client.
-When the service tasks is invoked in a asynchronious delegate, then the Java Delegate can not load the rest-client Java class.
+When the service tasks is invoked in a asynchronous delegate, then the Java Delegate can not load the rest-client Java class.

 ## Camunda Integration